zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 with a great many buckets and thereby high memory usage, performance degradation, etc. Controlling bucket explosion via setting a hard limit, however, bears the downside that it's not clear which bucketing strategy should take over if too many buckets are being created.
-Thus, for a first iteration I propose adding [metrics](#metrics) to the `sampler` transform that would enable users to keep track of bucket creation behavior to inform their decisions but not providing an explicit lever.
+Thus, for a first iteration I propose adding [metrics](#metrics) to the `sample` transform that would enable users to keep track of bucket creation behavior to inform their decisions but not providing an explicit lever.

-#### Named + dynamic?
+#### Named + dynamic buckets?

 It's not inconceivable that named and dynamic buckets could coexist for the same event stream.
-It's not clear, however, that this behavior serves any particular use case, and thus I propose initially allowing for either named or dynamic buckets but not both.
-If users need to apply both approaches to an event stream, they should use swimlanes to split the stream and apply separate `sampler`s.
+It's not clear, however, that this behavior serves any particular use case and the the [order of application](#order-of-application) issues described above would be particularly tricky in this case.
+Thus, I propose allowing either named *or* dynamic buckets but not both.
+We could reconsider this later in response to user demand but it seems unlikely that anyone would want this.

 ### Exclusion

 The `sample` transform currently enables you to define criteria for excluding events from being sampled at all.
 I propose retaining this option.
+Here's an example of a configuration that would use both

 ### Bucket behavior